 Are these lights new this year or am I just now noticing them?
 Either way, they looked great this year.

-The singing of Silent Night in Italian is also a favorite of mine.
+The singing of Silent Night in Spanish

 And when Nancy turns around and leads the entire audience in Silent Night it's beautiful.